-For other ambient data, you might not be that concerned so applying a secure communication approach could suffice. (i.e: gateways in your deployment might not need to be secured at rest, if the data they manage come already encrypted from other devices, and they just take care of protocol transformation or connectivity)
+For other ambient data, you might not be that concerned so applying a secure communication approach could suffice, (i.e: gateways in your deployment might not need to be secured at rest if the data they manage comes already encrypted from other devices, and they just take care of protocol transformation or connectivity.

-Additionally, you should strongly consider keeping the firmware of all your connected devices properly updated, as you do not want to have any component of your architecture vulnerable to any known or unknown security threat
+Additionally, you should strongly consider keeping the firmware of all your connected devices properly updated, as you would not want to have any component of your architecture vulnerable to any known or unknown security threat.

-[We also wrote some tips to prevent your company being hacked that you might find interesting]
+[We also wrote down some tips to prevent your company being hacked that you might find interesting]

 One typical example of not planning holistically is when your IIoT deployment is perfectly secure but you hire a third party to develop a mobile app to interact with your devices.
 The third party development may not follow the same security practices.
 Hence, always perform the necessary pen-test and security audits to every component involved in any way or another with your IIoT deployment.

-- Train your staff regarding misuse of company and sensitive information.
-Remember that most of the data breaches come from human errors or misconducts, and most of them can be tracked to a lack of training or information about the impact of careless equipment handling.
+- Train your staff regarding the misuse of company and sensitive information.
+Remember that most of the data breaches come from human errors or misconducts, and most of them can be tracked to a lack of training or information about the impact of careless handling of the equipment.

 - at rest encryption

 - over the air secure updates